MSCA-LIKE/OpenScienceTrainingCourse/05_seminar3/notes/notes.md

 ### So how can we make money by making something open?

-> We discussed how companies can make money through open source software linke the Lunix operating system

 Companies can make money by adding value to open source products.
 For example, they can:

 1. Provide user interfaces